Mathematics Expert in Data Analytics and Machine Learning

 He has his Ph.D. from Lomonosov Moscow State University.
 He was a post-doc fellow in Meijo University Japan and a Fulbright scholar at the University of Connecticut.
 He has run applied research projects funded by large insurance companies, banks, and financial services companies, as well as government-funded fundamental research projects.
 He has written lecture notes in financial mathematics.
 His research includes the use of machine learning techniques in mathematical finance.

-Courses: Data Analysis for Time Series
+Courses: Data Analysis for Time Series, Probability Theory and Mathematical Statistics

 prokaj_vilmos